Mobile-Telematics/TelematicsApp-iOS/README.md

         return YES;
     }

-## Telematics SDK Permission Wizard for Telematics App
+## Telematics SDK | Permission Wizard

-An important part to record a user's trips is to properly request permissions to use the user's Location and Motion & Fitness activity.
+An important part to record user's trips is to properly request permissions to use the user's Location and Motion & Fitness activity.
 Telematics SDK includes a specially designed `Wizard` that helps the user explain why the application needs it and make the right choice.
+Note: this wizard is fully cutomizable, you can find the documentation here: https://docs.telematicssdk.com/docs/ios-sdk-asset-customisation

 Below is an example of initialization with the launch of the step-by-step`Wizard`

     [[RPCSettings returnInstance] setWizardNextButtonBgColor:[UIColor blackColor]];
     [[RPCSettings returnInstance] setAppName:@"TelematicsApp"];